 Millennials’ affinity for social enterprise is inspiring, as is their desire to make a difference through their purchases.
 But if they hope to actually transform business and change the world, they’ll need to focus less on the feel-good branding of the companies they patronize, and more on their overall impact.
 There are countless enterprises that mobilize consumer behavior to help the poor – without the inefficiencies and market distortions of TOMS’ approach.

 Take Warby Parker, another Millennial favorite: For every pair of glasses it sells, it sends money for another pair to a non-profit partner, which trains local entrepreneurs in low-income countries to start their own businesses selling the glasses at affordable prices.
 The result is equivalent to TOMS’ buy one-give one model, but instead of reducing the poor to passive recipients of charity, this approach helps them to help themselves.
-Globe One, a mobile financial services startup, is applying a similarly innovative model to banking.
+Meed, a mobile financial services startup, is applying a similarly innovative model to banking.
 Its partner banks agree to send 50% of the credit interest they earn from Meed users back to the member community.
 So the financial activity of members in more affluent countries contributes to a growing pool of interest income that’s shared among the Meed community, providing a valuable income stream for members in low-income countries.

 As Mycoskie put it when describing his company’s rapid rise, “TOMS was more than just a shoe.
 It was a story.
 And the buyer loved the story as much as the shoe.”
 As awareness grows of the impact and drawbacks of different social enterprise models, consumers – including Millennials – will likely come to appreciate the difference between a good story and a good business.
 Though this might be bad news for some companies, it will be good news for the poor communities they serve.